 Use conditions to remove/add resources

 You can extend the parameter approach by introducing conditions to your CloudFormation template.
 Conditions are evaluated on the template parameters and can be placed on stack resources.
 Only if a condition evaluates to “true”, a resource is created.
 For example, you could add a parameter like “OverNightShutdown” to your template.
 Then, you can add a condition evaluating if this parameter is “false”.
 If this evaluation is true, the resource is created.
 Otherwise CloudFormation won’t create or in case of a shutdown even remove it.
-But also this approach brings a few drawbacks:
+Here’s an example for using conditions:

-- If you remove certain resource, you have to consider the dependencies within your template (or maybe even outside of your template).
+- If you remove a resource, you have to consider the dependencies within your template (or maybe even outside of your template).
 If you’d like to shut down resources, you also have to shut down all resources which are referencing those.
 This can get tricky and you might even consider to remove the whole stack if you have to remove 90% of the resources due to their dependencies.
 (Or don’t use this condition approach at all)